conversation/lita-mailgun/README.md

 Possible ideas for new features, either via chat commands or externally triggered events:

-* only print the warnings when the dropped rate exceeds a threshold
 * maybe set a maximum period of time to store the event data?